tensorflow/tensorboard/patches/README.md

 **What it does:**
-- Re-exports `cc_proto_library` from protobuf's Bazel definitions so callers on this branch can keep loading the symbol through `rules_cc` while using the protobuf 6.31.1 repository layout.
+- Re-exports `cc_proto_library` from protobuf's Bazel definitions so callers on this repository can keep loading the symbol through `rules_cc` while using the protobuf 6.31.1 repository layout.